sts10/wordlist-information/readme.markdown

 ## [Orchard Street Medium List (v0.1.3)](https://github.com/sts10/orchard-street-wordlists/blob/8d09228b40fc2d3af05b8b7ece114e9a7830a02e/lists/orchard-street-medium.txt)

 Self-promotion alert: I created this word list.
 This list is not included in this repository for licensing reasons.
-[GitHub repository](https://github.com/sts10/orchard-street-wordlists).
+As the creator of this list, I can confidently recommend that if you want to use this list, head over to [GitHub repository](https://github.com/sts10/orchard-street-wordlists) and get the very latest version.

 ```text
 List length               : 7776 words
 Mean word length          : 7.05 characters